U24-CC-BD-Taylor-2024/Childhood_Cancer_Birth_Defects_Taylor_U24/data_dictionary/README.md

 # Data Dictionary for the Childhood Cancer and Structural Birth Defects datasets
 This data dictionary contains descriptions about data sets that have been added to the Data Distillery graph (DDKG), which can be found [here](https://github.com/nih-cfde/data-distillery/blob/main/DataDistillery29August2025/DD_29August2025_data_dictionary.md).
-We have 4 sets of data that we've added on top of the DDKG: Germline variants, Somatic variants, Molecular Targets Program (MTP) Tumor Expression data single-cell data (coming soon).
+We have 4 sets of data that we've added on top of the DDKG: `Germline variants`, `Somatic variants`, `Molecular Targets Program (MTP) Tumor Expression data` and `single-cell data` (coming soon).